 Sunday Brunch with the Chef

-One of the new events for 2018 is “Sunday Brunch with the Chef”.
+One of the new events for 2018 was “Sunday Brunch with the Chef” and it is repeated for 2019.
 You can enjoy a sparkling wine toast, brunch buffet, participate in a question and answer session with a celebrity guest and meet and greet photo opportunities.

 It takes place on select Sundays for two hours between 11:30 a.m. and 1:30 p.m. at the World ShowPlace Events Pavilion.

-Chefs include Richard Blais, Jamie Deen, Tiffani Thiessen, Iron Chef Masaharu Morimoto, Buddy Valastro, Art Smith, Geoffrey Zakarian, Carla Hall and Alex Guarnaschelli.
+Chefs include Richard Blais, Jamie Deen, Iron Chef Masaharu Morimoto, Buddy Valastro, Carla Hall, Fabio Viviani, Robert Irvine, David Burtka, Andrew Zimmern, Cat Cora, Graham Elliot and Aarti Sequeria.

 There is a host of special commemorative festival merchandise, everything from clothing to artwork, home décor, an official Food & Wine Festivals Cookbook and trading pins.
 Some of the themes include Chef Remy, Taste Your Way Around the World , Chef Mickey, Brews Around the World and Foodie Figment.

-A number of Disney’s World Showcase table service restaurants offer special signature dinners during the festival:
+A number of Disney’s World Showcase table service restaurants offer special signature dinners during the festival on specific days:

 - Mexican Tequila Lunch at La Hacienda de San Angel, Mexico Pavilion